 Despite all the hype and hope around it, technology is not inherently good.
 Historically, technology has often intensified oppressions such as xenophobia, sexism, and racism.
 Social movements, activist groups, and oppressed people need to be aware of how technology does that and, especially, how it uncovers that under the pretext of neutrality.

-Theater of the Techno-Oppressed is an outreach activity offered to UTFPR’s local community.
+Theater of the Techno-Oppressed is an outreach activity, i.e. it brings the University closer to its community.
 The activity aims to raise critical consciousness about the role of technology in our everyday life, mainly how it constrains our bodies to specific physical and/or political postures that accept oppression as an inevitable deed.
 Dating apps, ride-hailing apps, work platforms, video streaming, and social networks depend on users lingering at specific postures several times a day to meet their not-so-clear ends.

 Theater of the Techno-Oppressed extends the Theater of the Oppressed arsenal developed by Augusto Boal in the 1970s to fight oppression in Latin America and other parts of the world.
 Informed by Science, Technology, and Society (STS) studies and instrumentalized by some practices from Embodied Interaction Design, the concept of techno-oppression points to the role of technology in mediating oppression relations between privileged and disenfranchised social groups.